Creating Container Images with Buildah and GitLab

 Table of Contents

-By design, Buildah can be run inside a container.
-This means that you can run Buildah on any development system as well as with any CI service, including GitHub Actions, GitLab Pipelines, Forgejo Actions and Tekton.
+Buildah is a command-line tool for building and publishing images that can run within a container.
+This means that you can run it on any development system as well as with any CI service, including GitHub Actions, GitLab Pipelines, Forgejo Actions and Tekton.
+Unlike Docker, it does not require network services or root access.

 Set Up #

 By default, projects on GitLab.com have the container registry feature enabled.
-If you use a private instance of GitLab, this feature will need to be configured.
+If you use a private instance of GitLab, the administrators of the instance will need to configure container registry support.

 To use Buildah with GitLab, you will need a .gitlab-ci.yml file in the root directory of the project.
 This provides the configuration for GitLab Pipelines.
 See below for an example.

-Buildah can build container images from command-line instructions, but we usually provide a configuration file in the Dockerfile format.
-By convention this file should be called Containerfile.
+Buildah can build container images from command-line instructions, or you can provide a configuration file in the Dockerfile format.
 See below for an example.

-Once an image has been pushed to the container registry for the project, it is visible in the Web interface for GitLab.
+Once you push an image to the container registry for the project it becomes visible in the Web interface for GitLab.
 To view a project container registry in the GitLab Web interface, go to the project and select Deploy > Container registry.

 Example .gitlab-ci.yml for GitLab #